CactiLab/BYOTee-Build-Your-Own-TEEs/getting_started.md

    Otherwise, the following partitions should be added (**NOTE: THE ORDER MATTERS**):
        1. `boot-image/fsbl.elf` - a dummy bootloader that will never run.
 The real bootloader is encrypted for your team in `boot-image/BOOT.BIN`, however the Xilinx tools require a bootloader.
-       2. `mb/Cora-Z7-07S/download.bit` - the bitstream loaded with the DRM ELF (created by step 4)
+       2. `mb/Cora-Z7-07S/download.bit` - the bitstream loaded with the BYOT ELF (created by step 4)
 6. Insert the SD card into the Cora board and the RESET button next to the power jack.
 When Linux finishes booting, the MicroBlaze should have the updated bitstream.